+Asthma and chronic obstructive pulmonary disease (COPD) are the most common chronic diseases of the respiratory tract.
+Asthma increased rapidly in the second half of the 20th century and now affects over 300 million people worldwide.
 Inhaled therapy is essential for the treatment of asthma and chronic obstructive pulmonary disease (COPD).
-There are two main types of inhalers for the delivery of respiratory drugs: the metered dose inhaler (MDI), which uses HFCs as the propellant and the dry powder inhaler (DPI).
+There are two main types of inhalers for the delivery of respiratory drugs: the metered dose inhaler (MDI), which uses HFCs (mainly HFC-134a, and some HFC-227ea) as the propellant and the dry powder inhaler (DPI).
 The choice of the most suitable inhaler is a complex decision taken between doctor and patient.
-A minority of patients (10-20 per cent or less), notably the very young and very old, cannot use available alternatives to HFC MDIs.
-These patients generally cannot use dry powder inhalers.
-This is because a strong breath is needed to inhale the drug within the inhaler.
+MDIs with spacers provide a cost-effective option for patients with low inspiratory flow, such as patients with severe lung disease and very young children, and for severe asthma attacks (where nebulisers are the alternative).

 “It is important to note that MDIs, DPIs and other delivery systems all play an important role in the treatment of asthma and COPD, and no single delivery system is considered universally acceptable for all patients.
 Similarly, not all active ingredients are available equally as either an MDI or DPI.
 Healthcare professionals continue to consider that a range of therapeutic options is important.
 Any consideration of policy measures to minimise the environmental impact and carbon footprint of inhaled therapy should carefully assess patient health implications with the goals of ensuring patient health and maintaining a range of therapeutic options, as well as assessing economic implications.
 Each country has its own unique and complex makeup in terms of availability of medicines, overarching health care systems, and patient preferences.”
 From Medical and Chemical Technical Options Committee 2018 Assessment Report.